 Best places to visit in North Osaka (北大阪エリア)

-Grand Front Osaka, and Osaka Station City are representative buildings which are both directly connected to the JR Osaka station.
+Grand Front Osaka, and Osaka Station City are representative buildings that are both directly connected to the JR Osaka station.
 They offer a wide variety of shops and services including restaurants, trendy shops, showrooms, and even movie theaters.
-Another similar complex called Umeda Sky Building is the perfect place for tourists to enjoy the stunning view of the Osaka’s urban area from the observation deck on the 39th floor!
+Another similar complex called Umeda Sky Building is the perfect place for tourists to enjoy the stunning view of Osaka’s urban area from the observation deck on the 39th floor!

 Best places to visit in South Osaka (南大阪エリア)

 If you want to experience the real Osaka from a different perspective, South Osaka might be just what you are looking for!
 It has a famous district called Shinsekai, which literally translates as new world.
 Shinsekai has been attracting many tourists for the past decades.
-The landscape reminds you of the old days back in the Showa era in Japan, whereas newly opened tourist spots such as Abeno Harukas, the tallest building in Japan, brings you a brand-new experience!
+The landscape reminds you of the old days back in the Showa era in Japan, whereas newly opened tourist spots such as Abeno Harukas, the tallest building in Japan, bring you a brand-new experience!

 Within the Shinsekai area, there is a covered shopping alley called Janjan Yokocho packed with small stalls, restaurants, and cozy standing bars where you can enjoy drinks while spending time with the welcoming locals.

 The symbolic structure called Tsutenkaku Tower has been loved by locals as an important landmark in Osaka.
 It has an observation deck where you can enjoy the entire view of the Shinsekai area.
-When you pay another ¥500 you can enter the open-air observatory on the 5th floor, but the view from there is even better and worth paying the few extra yen!
+When you pay another ¥500 you can enter the open-air observatory on the 5th floor, but the view from there is even better and worth paying a few extra yen!

 Best places to visit in East Osaka (東大阪エリア)

-East Osaka is home to one of the most iconic, famous and important landmarks of the city: Osaka Castle.
-This huge castle was originally built in 1583 by Toyotomi Hideyoshi, who lived during the Sengoku era and is seen responsible for the unification of Japan later in the 16th century.
+East Osaka is home to one of the most iconic, famous, and important landmarks of the city: Osaka Castle.
+This huge castle was originally built in 1583 by Toyotomi Hideyoshi, who lived during the Sengoku era and is seen as responsible for the unification of Japan later in the 16th century.
 Although the original castle was unfortunately demolished over the centuries, the current one is perfectly restored and equipped with convenient facilities such as an elevator taking the visitors upstairs within seconds.
 From the observation deck on the 8th floor, you can have another amazing view of Osaka!

 Besides the castle, there are several places strongly related to the history of the city.
-Hokoku Shrine is also situated in the Osaka Castle Park, enshrining the Toyotomi family.
+Hokoku Shrine is also situated in Osaka Castle Park, enshrining the Toyotomi family.
 The beautiful Osaka Castle Park is also great for a relaxing stroll while surrounded by plenty of nature.
-Osaka Tenmangu Shrine and Taiko-en Garden are also famous spots, and each of them maintains the sacred atmosphere.
+Osaka Tenmangu Shrine and Taiko-en Garden are also famous spots, and each of them maintains a sacred atmosphere.